-Khalid Hajji: Meetings such as this conference will help young Muslims realize that there is a multitude of possibilities to seize in regards to coexistence and living as a Muslim in Europe.
+Khalid Hajji: Meetings such as this conference will help young Muslims realize that there is a multitude of possibilities to seize in regard to coexistence and living as a Muslim in Europe.

-Today, we have the digital imams.
+Today, we have digital imams.
 Everyone can promote a religious discourse without any sense of moral duty.
-So we try to help the youth distinguish between a long, long tradition of living together in peace and discourses that might end up lead them astray and does not at all help them come to terms with life in a diverse society.
+So we try to help the youth distinguish between a long, long tradition of living together in peace and discourses that might end up leading them astray and do not at all help them come to terms with life in a diverse society.

 The Turban Times: How do you combat these problems exactly?

-If you take the example of Morocco for instance, we have no problem whatsoever with the different constituents of society.
-Jews, Christians, and Muslims – they have coexisted together up to this day.
-So religion should not be an obstacle in that.
-In the road of living together.
+If you take the example of Morocco, for instance, we have no problem whatsoever with the different constituents of society.
+Jews, Christians, and Muslims have coexisted together up to this day.
+Religion should not be an obstacle on the road to living together.